 Seeing the nave and altar of Notre-Dame de Paris after its recent fire, and thinking of it open to the elements, I had an eery sense of, well, déjà vu.
 I had been there, literally, with my family on a 2002 trip to France in celebration of my parents’ fiftieth wedding anniversary.
 But I had been in that ruin, virtually and earlier, twice more.
 Continue reading “Took Me to Church”

-The other day I stumbled across Prashant Bhilare’s recitation of a poem on YouTube.
+The other day I came across Prashant Bhilare’s recitation of a poem on YouTube.
 As it streamed, themes like beads were strung on a thread (sūtra, from the Sanskrit)—of imperialism, impermanence, love, possession, exposure.
 And I was reminded of similar work, such as Marguerite Duras’s The Lover, which I’ve mentioned here before.
 Her roman-à-clef received the prestigious Prix Goncourt despite its subject: an intergenerational relationship that otherwise would bestir the book burners if not the gendarmes.

 Bhilare is more circumspect.
 Yet, I thought to myself, somehow he shares Duras’s audacity, if not her craft.
 And I returned to him.
 The poem is titled “ME.”
 (Unlike Duras, no subject-or-object equivocation.)
 Who dares title this thus?
-Continue reading “Hanky and bandage, cigarettes and perfume”
+Continue reading “Hanky and bandage, cigarette and perfume”

 Wallace de Ortega Maxey was a founding member of the Mattachine Foundation, which was the public face of the clandestine Mattachine Society.
 In that capacity, Maxey is best known as having hosted the Mattachine’s constitutional conventions, in the spring of 1953, at Los Angeles’ First Universalist Church where he was pastor.
 Later, Maxey became a champion of free speech, to the point of being a defendant in a significant obscenity case.